Example of good pond design watershed

 Pond Damage and Renovations

 Many ponds are well protected with good sod growth.
 When sod establishment is not sufficient, place football sized stones or pieces of broken concrete along the dam or the affected area several feet above and below the water level.
 This will effectively protect the area.
 You can also stack and anchor logs along the eroded area several feet out in the water to absorb the energy of waves and prevent erosion.
-Pond edge plants like cattails and bulrushes can be planted behind the breakwater to create a stable shoreline.
 See the Aquatic Plants in Ponds webpage for more information.

 These water-loving animals will find a way into your pond.
 Turtles and muskrats will eat pond plants.
-Their burrows only cause damage if there are too many along the dam.
-To prevent this, don’t let a thick stand of cattails or other tall plant become established on the dam and attract these burrowing animals.
+Muskrat burrows only cause damage if there are too many along the dam.
+To prevent this, don’t let a thick stand of cattails or other tall plant become established on the dam.
 Allowing trapping in your pond can help to control the number of muskrats.
 A common misconception is that snapping turtles will eat so many fish that their numbers will drop.
-They eat both dead and live fish, but the fish they catch are small and abundant.
+They primarily eat dead fish, but any live fish they catch are small and abundant.

 Use proper dam construction techniques and don’t build a pond in an area with exposed limestone or permeable soils.
 Pond dams with a well compacted clay core tied into existing clay substrate rarely leak if burrowing animals are not allowed to penetrate the core.
 Repair of a leaky dam or pond bottom is often difficult, expensive and requires draining the pond.
 A blanket of clay taken nearby or the addition of bentonite to the bottom can seal leaks.